underscoreio/essential-scala/scala-basics/definitions.md

 We'll have more to say about functions in a later section.

+### Exercise

+Write a method that computes the absolute value of an `Int`.
+The body of the method should be a single compound expression.
+Hint: recall that `if` is an expression in Scala.

 ## Object literals

 The fourth kind of definition in Scala is an object literal.
 We define objects using the `object` keyword.
 An object can contain other definitions, and we can call these using the usual method syntax.